Sega: 1994–1998: 32X, Saturn, falling console sales, and continued arcade success

 Sega began work on the Genesis' successor, the Sega Saturn, more than two years before showcasing it at the Tokyo Toy Show in June 1994.
 According to former Sega of America producer Scot Bayless, Nakayama became concerned about the 1994 release of the Atari Jaguar, and that the Saturn would not be available until the next year.
 As a result, Nakayama decided to have a second console release to market by the end of 1994.
 Sega began to develop the 32X, a Genesis add-on which would serve as a less expensive entry into the 32-bit era.
 The 32X would not be compatible with the Saturn, but would play Genesis games.
 Sega released the 32X on November 21, 1994, in North America, December 3, 1994, in Japan, and January 1995 in PAL territories, and was sold at less than half of the Saturn's launch price.
 After the holiday season, interest in the 32X rapidly declined.

 Sega released the Saturn in Japan on November 22, 1994.
 Virtua Fighter, a port of the popular arcade game, sold at a nearly one-to-one ratio with the Saturn at launch and was crucial to the system's early success in Japan.
-Sega's initial shipment of 200,000 Saturn units sold out on the first day, and it was more popular than the new competitor Sony's PlayStation in Japan.
-In March 1995, Sega of America CEO Tom Kalinske announced that the Saturn would be released in the U.S. on "Saturnday" (Saturday) September 2, 1995.
-Sega of Japan mandated an early launch to give the Saturn an advantage over the PlayStation.
+Sega's initial shipment of 200,000 Saturn units sold out on the first day, and it was more popular than the PlayStation, made by Sony, in Japan.
+In March 1995, Sega of America CEO Tom Kalinske announced that the Saturn would be released in the US on Saturday, September 2, 1995, advertised as "Saturn-day".
+Sega executives in Japan mandated an early launch to give the Saturn an advantage over the PlayStation.
 At the first Electronic Entertainment Expo (E3) in Los Angeles on May 11, 1995, Kalinske revealed the release price and that Sega had shipped 30,000 Saturns to Toys "R" Us, Babbage's, Electronics Boutique, and Software Etc. for immediate release.
 A by-product of the surprise launch was the provocation of retailers not included in Sega's rollout; KB Toys in particular decided to no longer stock its products in response.

 The Saturn's release in Europe also came before the previously announced North American date, on July 8, 1995.
 Within two days of the PlayStation's American launch on September 9, 1995, the PlayStation sold more units than the Saturn.
-Within its first year, the PlayStation secured over twenty percent of the U.S. video game market.
+Within its first year, the PlayStation secured over twenty percent of the US video game market.
 The console's high price point, surprise launch, and difficulty handling polygonal graphics were factors in its lack of success.
 Sega also underestimated the continued popularity of the Genesis; 16-bit sales accounted for 64 percent of the market in 1995.
-Despite capturing 43 percent of the U.S. market dollar share and selling more than 2 million Genesis units in 1995, Kalinske estimated that, if prepared for demand, another 300,000 could have been sold.
+Despite capturing 43 percent of the US market dollar share and selling more than 2 million Genesis units in 1995, Kalinske estimated that, if prepared for demand, another 300,000 could have been sold.